 This award-winning SharePoint intranet site for the telecommunications and cable television company, Cox Communications, is everything a digital workplace platform should aspire to be and more.

-It puts the focus on employee experience and ensures that workers feel recognized and involved while being part of a large organization.
+It focuses on employee experience and ensures that workers feel recognized and involved while being part of the whole organization.

-The intranet is packed with interesting features like mobile optimization, collaboration, and an analytics dashboard that helps content owners measure user engagement.
+The intranet has interesting features like mobile optimization, collaboration, and an analytics dashboard that helps content owners measure user engagement.

 It also has a personalization feature, search tools, and specialized tabs for news, resources, communities, and company-wide information.